KC-7/python-quiz/README.md

 - I deployed the app to Heroku by doing the following:
     1. Add \n to the end of each input request (due to known issue when deploying CI template to Heroku)
-    2. Update list of depandancies in requirements.txt by entering ***"pip3 freeze > requirements.txt"***
+    2. Update list of dependencies in requirements.txt by entering *"pip3 freeze > requirements.txt"*
     3. Create new app in the Heroku dashboard (region set to Europe)
     4. Go to settings --> Config Vars --> Create New Config Var:
         - Set Key to "CREDS" & copy the code from the creds.json fie and paste all of it as the Value and select add
         - Create additional Config Var, set key to "Port" and Value to "8000" and select add
-    5. Add the following buildpacks in the settings section by selecting and saving in this order:
+    5. Add the following build packs in the settings section by selecting and saving in this order:
         - Python
         - NodeJS
     6. Go to Deploy --> Deployment Method --> Select GitHub and connect.
-    7. Search for project and connect to respository.
+    7. Search for project and connect to repository.
     8. Enable Automatic Deploys

  [Go Back Up to Table of Contents: 📗](#table-of-contents-)